Airport transit visa

 2. Do I need a transit visa?

-The so-called " transit privilege " applies to the vast majority of foreign travelers: If you do not leave the international transit area during a stopover at a German airport and your final destination is outside the Schengen area, you do not need a visa for your transit stay.
-However, if you need to enter the Schengen area during your transit stay (e.g., if you change terminals, if your route passes through two consecutive airports within the Schengen area, or if your final destination is within the Schengen area), you should be aware of any visa requirements and factor them into your travel plans.
+The so-called " transit privilege " applies to the vast majority of foreign travelers: If the international transit area is not left during a stopover at a German airport and the final destination is outside the Schengen area, no visa is required for the transit stay.
+However, if entry into the Schengen area becomes necessary during the transit stay (e.g., when changing terminals, if the travel route passes through two airports in the Schengen area, or if the final destination is within the Schengen area), any visa requirements must be observed and included in travel planning.

-However, certain nationals require an airport transit visa (visa category "A") when transiting through a German airport.
+However, certain nationals are required to obtain an airport transit visa (visa category "A") when transiting through a German airport.
 A current list of countries whose nationals require an airport transit visa, as well as further information on airport transit visas, can be found on the Federal Foreign Office website .

-The following nationals require a transit visa as they are not entitled to the transit privilege:
+The following nationals require a transit visa as they are not eligible for the transit privilege:

 Afghanistan